 We came upon a pool, not large, but a ruptured flat plane of pure water spreading out and extending itself like a woman’s hair over the back of a chair.
 The pool was feeding all of the side streams we had seen, and above the pool was the falls.
 Buckeye Falls.

-We found a place to sit and ate something we had brought in our pockets, but were fed by the wonder of the journey.
+We found a place to sit and ate something that we had brought in our pockets, but we were fed by the wonder of the journey.

 And from the pool, we drank at the feet of the giant.

 The Flow, I have learned, is multi-tiered and comes to us from all sides.
 It never stops, but spreads out to reach more, to touch more, and it always finds a way.
 No obstacle can stop it.
 Impossible to contain, it moves through history and nourishes all of life, ancient and new, and it quenches the thirst of those of us who drink from it as we move.
 It becomes our movement and our guide through the unknown.
 We sense its mist and its rush and its fall and we drink.
 We do drink from it, freely with no care, because it comes from above.
 Higher than all unholy, it is sourced from outside our sight.

 And that is the purpose of The Room: to clarify and multiply and verify The Flow, and to provide a way to bring us near to its source: The Presence in the Beyond, The One Behind the Veil.

 Come back for Part Four in which we learn from those who speak Latin.
 And we return to metaphor and the Outworld journey beyond the top of Buckeye Falls.